 We oppose exploitative practices that violate an individual's dignity and human rights in all forms.
-In accordance with the Federal Government's Modern Slavery Act 2018, this statement outlines the steps that we have taken during FY2019/20 to assess and address the risks of modern slavery in any part of our business, operations or supply chains.
+In accordance with the Federal Government's Modern Slavery Act 2018, this statement outlines the steps that we have taken during the reporting period from 1 July 2020 to 30 June 2021 to assess and address the risks of modern slavery in any part of our business, operations or supply chains.